toledy/spotify/data_mining.md

 Once all data was extracted from Spotify, the next step was to combine the separate dataframes (i.e., for playlists, audio features and artists) and to perform some initial feature engineering in the hopes of creating useful data for inference and prediction of playlist success.

 The first step was to load all the dataframes separately.
+To begin, the playlist dataframe was loaded first.